JBNU-AlgorithmClass/JBNU-AlgorithmClass.github.io/_posts/2019-09-27-char-to-hex.md

 I made this code to add 1:n modules when I was doing graduation project.

 I downloaded an app at play store which can communicate with bluetooth because I had not enough time to make an app. after I had checked the communication, I noticed the app could send only char data.

-I need to change the data since I had to allocate hexadecimal address.
+Since I had to allocate hexadecimal address, I need to change the data.

 For example, if user send the text like 29 a8 47 b3 c9, allocate the address as 0x29 0xa8 0x47 0xb3 0xc9